 A urine test, or urinalysis, is the most common form of steroid testing.
 Laboratory technicians analyze the sample for the metabolites of steroids.
 If the laboratory were to detect one or more steroids or metabolite patterns, they would declare a positive result.

 When a person ingests steroids, the substance is broken down into multiple metabolites and flushed out in the urine in small amounts.
-The drug testing screens for these compounds and separates them from the rest of the solvent.
+The testing screens for these compounds and separates them from the rest of the solvent.
 A positive test will exceed the cut-off level of two nanograms of steroid per milliliter.

 While this article focuses on steroid testing in urine, it is worth taking a brief detour to mention that blood testing for steroids is equally popular.
 Laboratories test for testosterone and epitestosterone levels to see if the ratio is something other than 1:1.
 Tests can detect metabolites in steroids or excessive levels of testosterone in a blood sample for two to four weeks after consumption.